epicchainlabs/epicchain-worknet/docs/worknet-command-reference.md

 > to be installed on the `RpcUri` argument.
 Furthermore, the StateService *MUST* be configured with
 > `FullState` as `true`.

 The branched blockchain *CANNOT* be validated across the branch point.
-When a Neo Worknet branch network is created, a new wallet account is created to act as the consensus block signer.
+When a EpicChain Worknet branch network is created, a new wallet account is created to act as the consensus block signer.
 The public network's council members' accounts are obviously not available for signing new blocks on a local branch of the chain.
 Changing the consensus account that signs blocks requires an update to the `NextConsensus` field.